Issue Cycle Time: The Key to Engineering Operations

 1. Automate Repetitive Tasks: Use automation for code testing, deployment, and issue tracking.
 Implement CI/CD pipelines and automated code review tools to eliminate manual handoffs.

-1. Adopt Agile Methodologies: Implement Scrum or Kanban frameworks with clear sprint cycles or workflow stages.
+2. Adopt Agile Methodologies: Implement Scrum or Kanban frameworks with clear sprint cycles or workflow stages.
 Maintain structured ceremonies and consistent delivery cadences.
+Project management methodologies like Agile, Scrum, and Kanban utilize cycle time metrics to improve efficiency and deliver value faster.

-By consistently applying these best practices, engineering teams can reduce delays and optimise issue cycle time for sustained success.
+By consistently applying these best practices, engineering teams can reduce delays, achieve process optimization, and optimise issue cycle time for sustained success.
+Process optimization and project management methodologies play a crucial role in reducing cycle time and streamlining processes.

 Real-life Example of Optimizing